 In this case, gems will be installed to the first enabled gemset.
-See Install gems for instructions on how to install gems.
+See Install Gems to Local Interpreter for instructions on how to install gems.

 To create an RVM gemset in the Settings/Preferences dialog Ctrl+Alt+S, go to the Language & Frameworks | Ruby SDK and Gems page and perform the following steps:

 Click the button: